Social Security Disability Related Terms

 Administrative Law Judge (ALJ)

-Employed by the Office of Disability Adjudication and Review as a neutral fact finder whose job it is to consider evidence and make a determination as to whether or not a claimant is entitled to benefits under the law.
+Employed by the Office of Disability Adjudication and Review as a neutral fact-finder whose job it is to consider the evidence and make a determination as to whether or not a claimant is entitled to benefits under the law.